msg-systems/WPF-GUI-Localizer/README.md

 The WPF-GUI-Localizer library will be made available through NuGet once it reaches the distributable Version 1.0.

-You can run an example application with this library already integrated here (again, not yet).
+You can run an example application with this library already integrated here (not yet).

 Read more about how to get set up with your own application [here](Docs/documentation.md#setup) or check out the quick-start-checklist for either [Excel based localization](Docs/documentation.md#excelquickstart) or [Resource file based localization](Docs/documentation.md#resourcequickstart).